officiallysingh/spring-boot-problem-handler/README.md

 An exception class could be either checked or unchecked, but handling of exception is no different.
 For almost all error scenarios unchecked exception can serve the purpose really well, saving developers from explicitly writing `try` `catch` blocks and `throws` clauses.
-Though not recommended but limited checked exceptions can be created and thrown from methods where calling programs can take some recovery measures.
+Though not recommended but limited, checked exceptions can be created and thrown from methods where calling programs can take some recovery measures.

 Standard way of handling exceptions in Spring is `@ControllerAdvice` using AOP, following the same principles **spring-boot-problem-handler** makes available everything related to exception handling